dalibo/temboard/docs/temboard-howto-alerting.md

+!!! note

-Note: `alerting` is part of the `monitoring` plugin.
+    `alerting` is part of the `monitoring` plugin.
 This means that you need to activate the `monitoring` plugin in order to take advantage of `alerting`.

-The main goal of the `alerting` in temBoard is to compare values for monitored metrics with **warning** or **critical** thresholds.
-It then allows users to get notified if something goes wrong on the Postgres instance.
+temBoard watch monitoring metrics and can alert you if a metrics hit two different threshold : a warning threshold and a critical threshold. temBoard notifies you using mail or SMS (through Twilio messaging service).

-## Current status and previous alerts in dashboard
+## In dashboard

 When activated, `alerting` can show some information on the dashboard page.

-First of all, the current status for the different probes are displayed.
+On left side, the current status of metrics configured for alerting.

-Also users will find the last 20 alerts.
-In this case, an "alert" means that a change from a status level to a higher one has been detected.
+On right side, the list of 20 alerts.

 ![Alerting in dashboard](sc/alerting_dashboard.png)

-Statuses and alerts are updated every minute to match the last check.
+temBoard updates statuses and alerts every minute to match the last check.

-## Current Probes Status Detailed
+## Detailed Statuses

-Statuses for all monitored probes are also shown in a more detailed view in the status page.
+The status page shows all monitored probes in a more detailed view.

 ![Alerting probes](sc/alerting_checks.png)

-## Probe Status Over Time
+## Status Over Time

 By clicking on probe name, one can also access an even more detailed view for each probe.
 In this view, users will find: